SimonCoulombe/acb/README.md

 provided to easily import and prepare the data from Questrade “trade confirmations” csv.

+The goal is to compare with the T5008 tax slip provided by questrade to make sure that box 20 “cost or book value” is close enough to my liking.

 ## Installation

 You can install the development version of acb like so: